ekozat/courses_select_manager/README.md

 F23 CIS\*3760 Sprint 5:

 The objective of this sprint is to design and create a navigable MySQL database using the VM provided.
 To do so, we need to establish server side REST API to access and modify the database.
 Documentation the API calls for database manipualtion should be provided.

+We mainly focused on improving our API endpoints and also we added some get endpoints to getSubject as we completed most of the work in the previous sprint.

 The criteria that we needed to meet were: